Ekeyes8500/burgerApp/readme.md

 Yes, I know this app looks like hot garbage this week.
 A combination of this being pretty hard to wrap my head around this at first and having a lot less time to work on the homework this week has brought us here.
 It works though!

 I plan on doing the optional homework this week of turning this into a sequelize application.
-I plan on turning this one into my portfolio piece, and much work will be done to turn this into something worth looking at.
+I will be turning this one into my portfolio piece, and much work will be done to turn this into something worth looking at.

 I'm sorry about your eyes.